snsf-data/datastory_snsf_professorships/README.md

 -   `Appointments (2000-2023), female`: the number of female grantees that were appointed during the period 2000-2023

--   `ppointments (2000-2023), male`: the number of male grantees that were appointed during the period 2000-2023
+-   `Appointments (2000-2023), male`: the number of male grantees that were appointed during the period 2000-2023